decentralized-identity/sidetree/docs/protocol.md

 # Overview

 Using blockchains for anchoring and tracking unique, non-transferable, digital entities is a useful primitive, but the current strategies for doing so suffer from severely limited transactional performance constraints.
-Sidetree is a layer-2 protocol for anchoring and tracking _[DID documents](https://w3c-ccg.github.io/did-spec/)_ across a blockchain.
-The central design idea involves batching multiple _DID document_ operations into a single blockchain transaction.
+Sidetree is a layer-2 protocol for anchoring and tracking _[DID Documents](https://w3c-ccg.github.io/did-spec/)_ across a blockchain.
+The central design idea involves batching multiple _DID Document_ operations into a single blockchain transaction.
 This allows Sidetree to inherit the immutability and verifiability guarantees of blockchain without being limited by its transaction rate.

 ![Sidetree System Overview](./diagrams/overview-diagram.png)